semgrep/semgrep-docs/docs/licensing.md

 </dl>

 :::info
 In the [Semgrep Registry](https://semgrep.dev/explore) the license of each rule is displayed under the embedded rule preview.
-See the screenshot below with the license highlighted in red:
+See the following screenshot with the license highlighted in red:
 ![Screenshot of a rule in Semgrep Registry](/img/semgrep-registry-license.png)
 :::